B. S. Baliga: Career

-He became a specialist in South Indian History.
-He was appointed as Probationary Curator of the Madras Record Office (today known as Tamil Nadu Archives) in August 1934.
-He worked under P Macqueen, ICS and later replaced him as Curator of the Madras Record Office in 1935.
+He specialized in South Indian History and was appointed as the Probationary Curator of the Madras Record Office (now known as Tamil Nadu Archives) in August 1934.
+Initially working under P. Macqueen, ICS, he later succeeded him as the Curator of the Madras Record Office in 1935.
 During his probation period, he was deputed to the Public Record Office in London for Archival Training.
 This training benefited him greatly because it later stood him in good stead when he was entrusted with the care and custody of the records of the Madras Government which in terms of volume was the largest in India at that time, may indeed in the whole of East Asia.
 With tremendous commitment, devotion, drive, dedication and professional competence he managed the affairs of the Madras Record Office with distinction for nearly a quarter century.
 During the World War II, when there was a threat of Japanese attack on Madras following the fall of Singapore in 1942, Government of Madras ordered the transfer of all the records and public documents from the Record Office in Madras to Chittoor Town in the Andhra Region.
 Dr Baliga was in-charge of this operation.
 After moving all the records to Chittoor, Dr Baliga informed the Government of Madras that his office was in a state of combat readiness to assist the Government in making all the records available in the manner and measure required.
 The British Government, recognizing his exemplary performance, conferred on him the title of 'Rao Bahadur'.
 As an archivist, administrator and scholar, he was noted for his efficiency and thoroughness in assisting all the departments of the Government and other administrative agencies by supplying them the required records with detailed explanatory notes on subjects like 'Separation of Judiciary from the Executive', 'Abolition of Zamindari', 'Rural Indebtedness', 'Rural Development', etc. The notes prepared by him were noted for their brevity, lucidity and authenticity.

 In 1954, the Government of India decided to update all the district gazetteers.
 Baliga, as head of the Madras Record Office, was given the responsibility of revising the district gazetteers of Madras state.
 He personally revised the Tanjore District Gazetteer, Madurai District Gazetteer, Coimbatore District Gazetteer and the South Arcot District Gazetteer.